Cavalia/Cavalia/README.md

 Our project aims at faithfully implementing all kinds of concurrency-control and failure-recovery schemes in the same database framework.
 Currently, this project is still under instensive development.
 Please feel free to contact us if you find any bugs or errors in our implementation.
 Thanks!

 ##Project Schedule
-* Technical report on running and tuning Cavalia.
+* Wiki on running and tuning Cavalia.
 31st December, 2015.

 ##Linux Platform Installation